 Entertainment Magazine: Arizona: Tucson

-West of Tucson, along Speedway, is the popular sightseeing area of Gates Pass.
-Well known as the best sunset viewing site (and date spot), Gates Pass is one of the vantage points to watch the sun drop out of sight in the Tucson area.
+West of Tucson, along Speedway in the Tucson Mountains, is the popular sightseeing area of Gates Pass.
+Well known as the best sunset viewing site (and date spot), Gates Pass is one of the best vantage points to watch the sun drop out of sight in the Tucson area.

 Amazing Sunsets at Gates Pass